 Alexander G Orozco

 Alexander has always been involved in some sort of fitness his entire life, whether it was sports from school or some extracurricular, there has always been some form of fitness in his life.
 It wasn’t until he was 21 that he discovered his love for the gym.
 At 22, just before turning 23, he got into powerlifting!
-He then went on to become a founding officer of the University of Washington powerlifting club.
+He then went on to become a founding officer of the University of Washington powerlifting club, Sydicate of Strength.
 During the first year of club activity they went to collegiate nationals and performed very well, Alex secured all state level collegiate records in the 163 pound weight class.InstagramLinkedInFacebook

 Charlton found his passion for fitness when he was around 15, in high school Charlton was involved in tennis, wrestling, and track.
 After school, he started going to the gym and later started to work there.
 After working in nearly every department of the gym, Charlton began a career as a personal trainer and spent his time studying intricacies of exercise and nutrition also began powerlifting.
 In 2015, Charlton went back to school to complete his degree in computer science.
 During this time, he met Alex who was involved in the school's powerlifting team.
 Being a former record holder, Charlton came back to the scene and, after a few months of training, set the collegiate bench press record.
 Charlton made use of his love for health and fitness when he attended a sports themed hackathon where the idea of Oli came to life.
 Fun Fact: Charlton can hold a handstand for over a minute without any supportInstagramLinkedInFacebook